-The project's main objective is to teach and update participants on how to restore and preserve a film through the use of photochemical and new digital technologies.
+The project's main objective is to teach and update participants on how to digitally restore and preserve a film through the combination of expert handcraft and new digital technologies.

 Participants will have the chance to experience everyday work in a highly specialized laboratory; they will follow every step of the process through all departments, from beginning to end.

-During the 2020 FIAF Film Restoration Summer School participants will be expected to develop and practice a specific set of skills: operating all digital and photochemical equipment in an archive and/or laboratory; following a complete restoration workflow; performing all the primary necessary operations needed to restore a film; evaluating the state of conservation of a film and choosing the best practice to restore, reconstruct and preserve it.
+During the 2024 FIAF Film Restoration Summer School participants will be expected to develop and practice a specific set of skills such as operating all digital equipment in a laboratory; following a complete digital restoration workflow; performing all the primary necessary operations needed to restore a film; evaluating the state of conservation of a film and choosing the best practice to restore and preserve it.